frank-emrich/freezeml-pldi2020-artifact/README.md

   variables are bound with the `var` keyword, the binding is terminated by `;`.
 Hence, the `let` binding above would be written as `var x = M; N` in Links
-* Function types always require paranthesis on the parameter in Links.
+* Function types always require parenthesis on the parameter in Links.
 For example, the FreezeML type `a -> b` is written as `(a) -> b` in Links
 * Links supports annotations on binders and overall bindings.
 For example, we can write `fun inc (x : Int) {x + 1}` or alternatively